-- There are two major uses for Electrical Steel: Transformers/Inductors and Motors/Generators. - Transformers are used not only for Electrical Power Distribution, but in virtually every power supply in every electrically powered electronic device in offices and homes. - Motors have moved from industrial uses in the 1800 and early 1900's to home and automotive uses.
+- As you are likely aware, there are two major uses for Electrical Steel: Transformers/Inductors and Motors/Generators. - Transformers are used not only for Electrical Power Distribution, but in virtually every power supply in every electrically powered electronic device in offices and homes. - Motors have moved from industrial uses in the 1800's and early 1900's to home and automotive uses.
 In homes for example, we use motors in garage door openers, washing machines and dryers, furnaces for home heating, refrigerator compressor pumps, bathroom exhaust fans, garbage disposals, and electric powered shop tools. - Motor usage in automobiles has expanded to include windshield wiper motors, seat adjusting motors, starters, cooling fans, passenger compartment fans, alternators, etc. Note however, many of these use low carbon steel cans for low cost with laminations reserved for higher output, higher efficiency motors/generators. - The newest example of lamination steel use in cars is the electric drive motor of hybrids or full electric vehicles.